Itempass/mcphackathon-linkedin-intern/README.md

 - The backend uses an AI model to generate a draft reply.
 - The draft reply is then displayed to the user in the plugin.

-**note**: The original goal was to implement a vector db so we could do semantic search on old LinkedIn messages to reply in a similar way (eg. you already answered that question in another chat -> the Agent would find it and reply in the same way).
+**note on Vector DB & Semantic Search**: The original goal was to implement a vector db so we could do semantic search on old LinkedIn messages to reply in a similar way (eg. you already answered that question in another chat -> the Agent would find it and reply in the same way).
 I unfortunately broke this implementation during refactoring, so I removed it for now.

 ## Project Structure